charona/madmax39-binaries/README.md

 # → dist/linux-aarch64/madmax39
 ~~~

-> These Docker scripts use `quay.io/pypa/manylinux2014_*`, build OpenSSL 1.1.1w and a shared-lib Python 3.11, then run PyInstaller.
+> These Docker scripts use `quay.io/pypa/manylinux2014_*`, build OpenSSL 1.1.1w and a shared-lib Python 3.11 (with system libffi), then run PyInstaller.
 The result is broadly compatible with old glibc.

 ---